joshuafuller/Reticulum/README.md

 ## Bootstrapping Connectivity

 Reticulum is not a service you subscribe to, nor is it a single global network you "join".
-Reticulum itself provides functionality for discovering available public interfaces over the network itself, and the broader community has provided various directories of publicly available entrypoints to bootstrap connectivity.
+Reticulum provides functionality for discovering available public interfaces over the network itself, and the broader community has provided various directories of publicly available entrypoints to bootstrap connectivity.